 In 2009, the Commission agreed with Microsoft to solve the alleged leveraging of its Windows OS (the tying market) by tying it with its web browser Microsoft Internet Explorer (IE) by preinstalling Microsoft IE on Windows OS.
 As in the Microsoft WMP case, the practice would have foreclosed rivals' web browsers from entering the tied market while strongly pushing content providers and software developers to develop their offerings primarily for Microsoft IE36.
 In the US, the Department of Justice (DOJ) in 1998 filed a lawsuit for similar tying practices.
 However, the DOJ considered that the tying practice would have protected Windows OS in the tying market by hindering the growth of Netscape Navigator, a competing web browser in the tied market.
-The aim would have been to limit the risk of the emergence of competing operating systems by restricting software developers from using Netscape's programming language, which allowed developers to design software for other operating systems37.
+The aim would have been to limit the risk of the emergence of competing operating systems by restricting software for other operating systems37.